AstroJays-Hopkins/Documentation/content/docs/specs/Meta-Guidelines.md

 5. ID: A unique number assigned to each spec when it reaches draft status that serves as an official alias.

-When creating the header, each line should ahve two space characters (`  `) to force a new line betweem each item.
+When creating the header, each line should have two space characters (`  `) to force a new line between each item.

 ### Example title and header
 ```markdown